birchroad/node-easyip/README.md

 ## Disclaimer
-This library is certanly not stable even though the protocol itself is
+It is used in production but not yet documented as much as I would like to.

 ## Installation

-node-easyip is not available as a npm module yet.
-You have to check out the source.
+    npm install easyip

 ### Dependencies